 Each year, tens of thousands of people die as a direct result of another’s actions.
 Medical malpractice and automobile accidents account for the majority of deaths, coming in at 90,000 and 45,000, respectively.

 What distinguishes a wrongful death is that it was due to someone’s negligence or intentional action.
 However, wrongful death cases are not always cut and dry.
-Here is detailed information on what causes a death to be classified as a wrongful death:
+Here is detailed information on what causes death to be classified as a wrongful death:

 Accidental vs Wrongful Death: What’s the Difference?

 Wrongful death is defined as the death of a human being as the result of a wrongful act of another person.
-Wrongful acts can include intentional acts, negligent acts, and acts performed when someone is breaking criminal law.
+Wrongful acts can include intentional acts, negligent acts, and acts performed when someone is breaking a criminal law.
 Accidents, on the other hand, occur due to an unintentional action of another where the causes of the accident cannot be attributed to negligence.

 So, what exactly is negligence?
 Negligence is the failure to take reasonable actions to prevent an injury or death.
 For example, if someone dies in an automobile crash, it may be considered a wrongful death if the other driver was speeding.
 The offending driver was not following traffic laws, which is a reasonable thing to expect of any driver; therefore, they were negligent.